 The Menards credit card has one of the highest APRs around.
 At the time of writing, the interest rate on the Menards card was 24.99% (that’s 21.74% plus the prime rate, which is 3.25%).
 And, when you stop to think that the bank’s cost of funds is at most .25% (and they usually get their funds at 0% from the Fed) they are really ripping people off at 24.99%.
 Even though the prime rate has been stuck at that level for several years there are signs that it’s going to go up sometime later this year or next year, meaning cards like this will be charging some really eye-popping interest rates.
 Accounting for the fact that its a private label credit card, this is still extremely high and you almost can certainly do better with just about any off the shelf general use major credit card.

 Small Signup Bonus

 The Menard store credit card application currently shows a $10 in-store certificate after charging a $100 purchase on a new Menards Big card.
 Sure, something’s better than nothing, but there are many other credit cards on the market that give you a signup bonus worth 10x as much – $100!

 Although it’s a great home improvement store, the Menards Big Card leaves a lot to be desired.
 The only people I would recommend this card to are those with bad credit, because comments/reviews online have said they seem to be lenient to applicants with poor credit.

 How To Save 5% At All Home Improvement Stores?

 Did you know there’s a free credit card that gives a 5% rebate in rotating categories, including home improvement stores?
-Find out how to save 5% for free by reading my Discover it review (a new version for 2013).
+Find out how to save 5% for free by reading my Discover it review or click below for more information.